 Cyclone Amphan makes landfall near Sunderbans in West Bengal

-Kolkata, May 20: Extremely severe cyclonic storm 'Amphan' made a landfall at 2:30 pm on Wednesday between Digha in West Bengal and Hatiya island in Bangladesh, the meteorological department said.
+Kolkata, May 20: Extremely severe cyclonic storm 'Amphan' made landfall at 2:30 pm on Wednesday between Digha in West Bengal and Hatiya island in Bangladesh, the meteorological department said.

 The landfall process, triggering copious rain and gusty winds, will continue for about four hours.